goofy2k/MIDI-sequencer/README.md

     - note 1: the msg is entered into the HardwareMsgIn handler via the MIDIInDriver class (in what direction is the flow of input information ?????)
     - note 2: Use port->setCallback(HardwareMsgIn, this) to set the callback
     - note 3: Investigate what the port->ignoreTypes(false, true, true); does.
 Does it switch of certain Midi message types?
+    - note 4: Nice milestones ----->
+      - implement openPort
+      - implement closePort
+      - check proper implemetation by using isPortOpen
+      - check triggering the HardwareMsgIn callback by deteecting the output of: std::cout << drv->GetPortName() << " callback executed   ";

   ## TODO